Amazon Data Engineer Interview

 Amazon's DE interview is unique because Leadership Principles carry as much weight as technical skills.
 Every round blends behavioral questions with SQL or system design.
 The technical side covers SQL, system design with AWS services, and sometimes Python.
-Below: the process, the five LPs that matter most for DEs, and 10 example questions with approaches.
+This guide walks through the process, the five LPs that matter most for DEs, and 10 example questions with approaches.

 Interview Process